Compare any two graphics cards:

 Intro

-Compare those specifications to the Radeon R7 M260X, which makes use of a 28 nm design.
+Compare all of that to the Radeon R7 M260X, which uses a 28 nm design.
 AMD has clocked the core frequency at 825 MHz.
-The GDDR5 RAM works at a speed of 1000 MHz on this model.
+The GDDR5 RAM is set to run at a frequency of 1000 MHz on this particular card.
 It features 384 SPUs as well as 24 Texture Address Units and 8 Rasterization Operator Units.

 Display Graphs